 Legislative advocacy, voting rights, and educating the community on social action issues continues to be a major focus for CJA.
 The Social Action Committee keeps the chapter informed of local, state and federal legislation that directly affects our communities.
 CJA participates in numerous letter writing campaigns to various legislators on issues of significance to the community.
 We have consistently conducted voter registration drives to encourage people to take an active role in government.
 The chapter also lends its support and encouragement to members who seek public office.
 CJA participates in two annual campaigns aimed at creating linkages with our state and federal governments: "Delta Days at the Nation's Capital" and "Delta Days at the New Jersey State House."
 These events are centered around meetings with our congressional representatives and the Governor of New Jersey.
 The Social Action Committee also plans informational sessions of its own such as Delta Days in the counties it serves.
 The goal is to invite local officials to engage with residents and have open dialogue in an effort to improve relations and address local concerns.
 In addition, this committee has planned NAACP Meet and Greets at which the presidents of local NAACP chapters share their agendas, address community concerns, and communicate a call to action.

 In the area of Economic Development, CJA has sponsored free tax preparation services in the community.
 CJA has also promoted the patronage of local Black-owned businesses through its Adopt-a-Black Business program.
 In addition, CJA has offered dfree seminars, offering strategies to teach participants how to become debt free, experience financial freedom, and build wealth.

 CJA works fervently and tirelessly to make an impact on the community.
 We have many other committees, events, and service projects that are just as impactful!
 Our efforts were rewarded at the 53rd National Convention in Las Vegas during the summer of 2017.
-Awards included the following:
+Awards were as follows: